reale/openstack-blockchain-rome-2018/README.md

-# Slides for the OpenStack Day 2018 in Rome
+# Solidity in the Cloud

-Slides for the OpenStack Day 2018 in Rome
+My talk at the OpenStack Day 2018 in Rome.